carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 If you harvested the @ecodatasci tweets in the challenge, that would look like
 this:

-If we get it right, we can run both transforms from the same cell:
+If we get it right, we can run both transforms and create the dataframe all from the same cell:

 `!twarc2 flatten raw_data/ecodatasci.jsonl > output_data/ecodatasci_flattened.jsonl`
 `!twarc2 csv raw_data/ecodatasci_flattened.jsonl > output_data/ecodatasci.csv`